 New Zealand's international reputation as a beautiful and friendly country attracted Joe.
 Otago's Master of International Studies programme stood out from the other political science programmes in the country because of its broad, multidisciplinary nature.
 Joe found the one-year programme to be first-rate.
 "The lecturers are excellent, there is a wide mix of international students and a superb support network.
 I would absolutely recommend this programme to anyone with a curiosity about international affairs and especially to those people who might be considering a PhD.
 This course is the perfect foundation for that level of study."

-Jenifer Lamie, a current MIntSt student, came to the University of Otago from Cheshire, Connecticut, after having completed a Bachelor of Arts with Honours in Psychology and Philosophy at the University of Hartford.
+Jenifer Lamie, a MIntSt graduate, came to the University of Otago from Cheshire, Connecticut, after having completed a Bachelor of Arts with Honours in Psychology and Philosophy at the University of Hartford.